-This the the first in a series of Q&A’s with RSG!
+This is the first in a series of Q&A’s with RSG!
 Olympians and Paralympians on the topic of health and fitness.
 Ron competed in cycling at the 1972 Munich and 1976 Montreal Games.
 This is Ron’s 10th year participating in RSG!
 He currently mentors students at Allesandro Elementary.

 Q. What is your best exercise advice?